Circus Historical Society

 - Barnum Museum www.barnum-museum.org, Bridgeport, Connecticut.

-- Internation Circus Hall of Fame circushof.com, Peru, Indiana, was home to some famous shows, including Hagenbeck-Wallace, Sells-Floto, Terrell Jacobs, John Robinson, and Howes Great London.
+- International Circus Hall of Fame circushof.com, Peru, Indiana, was home to some famous shows, including Hagenbeck-Wallace, Sells-Floto, Terrell Jacobs, John Robinson, and Howes Great London.

 - Circus City Festival www.perucircus.com, Peru, Indiana.
 Loads slow.

-- Shelburne Museum Circus Collection, Vermont.
-The museum has published a book on their collection shelburnemuseum.org/shop/new-shelburne-museums-circus-collection.
-They have two hand-carved wood circuses: the Roy Arnold Circus Parade and the Kirk Bros.
-Circus, as well as more than 500 circus posters dating from 1870 to 1940. shelburnemuseum.org/collections/circus-figures-and-circus-posters.
-Shelburne, Vermont.
+- Shelburne Museum Circus Collection, Vermont has two hand-carved wood circuses: the Roy Arnold Circus Parade and the Kirk Bros.
+Circus, as well as more than 500 circus posters dating from 1870 to 1940. shelburnemuseum.org/collection/circus/.

 - Buffalo Bill Historical Center www.bbhc.org.